About Steven Pinker

 Social media has too a great extent changed society over the last decade.
 Do you use social media?
 Do you think it has a net positive or net negative impact on the world?

 – I have a Twitter account, but I spend little time on it.
 I don’t look at replies, since the intellectual quality of most Twitter replies is so low.
 I do respond to thoughtful e-mails, because if someone takes the trouble to address something to me then at least we have the trappings of a human relationship and any disagreement can start off on a ground of respect for intellectual content.
 That’s generally not the case on Twitter.
-I’ll also respond to individual published reviews when given the opportunity (which seldom happens), and in the aggregate in my essay Enlightenment Wars.
+I’ll also respond to individual published reviews when given the opportunity (which seldom happens), and in

 “New media can open up a landscape of anarchy.”